 TMT is a complex system-of-systems.
 As a result, the telescope controls are responsible for over 30,000 input/output channels and nearly 12,000 controlled degrees of freedom.
-This includes controlling the pointing and tracking of the mount, the position, tilt and active optics shape control of the primary, secondary and tertiary mirrors, the alignment and phasing system, the wavefront sensors built into the instruments, and coordinating the motions of the enclosure.
+This includes controlling the pointing and tracking of the mount, the position and tilt of the primary, secondary and tertiary mirrors, the active optics shape control of the primary mirror, the alignment and phasing system, the wavefront sensors built into the instruments, and coordinating the motions of the enclosure.

 The Telescope Control System (TCS) is a Supervisory Coordination System and contains the Pointing Kernel.
 The TCS is linked to the Adaptive Optics System(s), Laser Guide Star facility, science instruments including the on-instrument wavefront sensors and the Alignment and Phasing System.

 The Observatory Safety System (OSS) is a key deliverable of the Telescope Control System group.
 In a large, complex facility such as TMT, safety is paramount.
 Where personnel could be injured or equipment damaged as a result of moving systems, steps are being taken to design equipment and procedures that will immobilize subsystems until it is 100% safe to run the systems.

 The Primary Mirror Control System maintains the overall shape of the segmented primary mirror despite structural deformations caused by temperature and gravity, and disturbances from wind and vibrations (observatory-generated and seismic).
 It can be considered a stabilization system that works to maintain the shape of the primary mirror based on previously determined set-points, which vary as a function of zenith angle and temperature.
 The Alignment and Phasing System uses starlight to make measurements from which the control set-points can be determined.